-Noni juice is not as widely available as other types of fruit juices, but since the health benefits have been discovered, you can buy it at a select few chain stores in the west, such as Walmart.
-Buying noni juice online is also a popular option, as cultivating noni trees isn’t easy to do outside of tropical or subtropical regions.
-You can also buy noni juice from many traditional medicine practitioners, particularly in tropical areas.
+Noni juice is not as widely available as other types of fruit juices, but since the health benefits have been discovered, you can buy it at chain stores such as Walmart.
+Buying noni juice online is also a popular option, as cultivating noni trees outside tropical or subtropical regions isn’t easy.
+You can also buy noni juice from traditional medicine practitioners, particularly in tropical areas.

 What does noni mean?